thioaana/BuildMicroserviceWithContinDelivery/README.md

 9. Create the web microservice api using Fastapi based on logic.py
     - Two simple functions using wiki and search_wiki
     - One more function using textblobnlp for nlp.
 Before executing we should download corpora with python -m textblob.download_corpora
+10.Build docker
+    - Fill the build:recipe in Makefile with "docker build -t deploy-fastapi ."
+    - Fill Dockerfile
+    - Run make build
+    - Execute "docker image ls" and copy the image number
+    - Fill the run:recipe in Makefile with "docker run -p 127.0.0.1:8080:8080 2cfc26d51635".
+The last code is that copied before.